Dutch Brigade (Peninsular War): Medellin, Talavera and Almonacid

-After the battle of Talavera, the depleted infantry battalions, now re-organised as the 2nd regiment of infantry, were reunited with the cavalry and artillery of the brigade.
-The battalions were again made part of IV Corps, now commanded by the newly promoted Marshal Sébastiani.
+After the battle of Talavera, the depleted infantry battalions, now re-organised as the 2nd Infantry Regiment, were reunited with the cavalry and artillery of the brigade.
+The battalions were again made part of the IV Corps, now commanded by the newly promoted Marshal Sébastiani.
 They marched to Toledo for rest and recuperation.

-On 11 August 1809, IV Corps left Toledo to cut off the advance of the Spanish army of General Venegas marching to Madrid.
-The armies met at the village of Almonacid.
+On 11 August 1809, the IV Corps left Toledo to cut off the advance of General Venegas to Madrid.
+The armies met at the Battle of Almonacid.
 The Spanish army, consisting of 23,000 men and about 8,000 horses, was drawn up in a line in front of the village.
 Venegas had positioned artillery on two steep hills, one of which, Los Cerrojones, covered the entire battlefield.
 To the left of the Spanish main force, an unknown number of soldiers hid in an olive grove.
-Sébastiani directed the division-Leval (on the French right) to encircle Los Cerrojones.
-Meanwhile the French artillery fought a duel with the Spanish guns, while Polish and Dutch horse artillery attacked the Spanish detachment in the olive grove; the latter retreated from their position.

-Next Sébastiani attacked the Jaén and Bailén battalions on top of the hill.
+Sébastiani directed Leval's division (on the French right) to encircle Los Cerrojones.
+Meanwhile, the French artillery duelled its Spanish counterpart, while Polish and Dutch horse artillery attacked the Spanish detachment in the olive grove; leading to the retreat of the Spaniards.
+Sébastiani then attacked the Jaén and Bailén battalions on top of the hill.
 First, the Spaniards repelled the Polish infantry which took heavy losses.
-Sébastiani then ordered Chassé to make an enveloping movement.
-This was countered by Spanish cavalry.
-The division-Leval quickly formed squares and repelled the Spanish cavalry, which suffered heavy losses.
-After this set-back, the Spanish troops left their positions on the hill without further resistance, leaving the main force without its wings.
-At this moment, King Joseph Bonaparte arrived on the scene with reinforcements for the French.
-Sébastiani then launched a general attack on the Spanish center with cavalry, supported by Trip's horse artillery, attacking on the Spanish right, while Chassé led the infantry against the Spanish left.
-Under this pressure, the Spanish troops retreated up-hill where they formed a defensive line around their artillery.
-Despite the murderous fire of the Spanish guns, which cut big lanes in the advancing French and allied infantry, the infantry kept advancing, and finally charged the Spanish line with their bayonets.
+Sébastiani then ordered Chassé to make an enveloping movement, which was countered by Spanish cavalry.
+Leval's division quickly formed squares and repelled the Spanish cavalry, which suffered heavy losses.
+After this setback, the Spanish troops left their positions on the hill, leaving the main force without flanks.
+By this time, King Joseph Bonaparte having arrived on the scene with reinforcements for the French, Sébastiani then launched a general attack on the Spanish center with cavalry, supported by Trip's horse artillery, attacking on the Spanish right, while Chassé led the infantry against the Spanish left.
+Under the ensuing pressure, the Spanish troops retreated uphill where they formed a defensive line around their artillery.
+Despite the heavy fire of the Spanish guns, which caused major losses on the advancing French Army infantry, they kept advancing, and finally charged the Spanish line with their bayonets.
 There was a short man-to-man fight before the Spaniards fled in disarray.
-The Spanish lost ten standards and 26 guns, and thousands of their soldiers became prisoners of war.
-The Dutch hussars under Van Merlen (by now in charge of the Dutch cavalry), took part in the pursuit and captured a great number of Spanish carts and mules.
-King Louis was so proud of the Dutch part in the victory that he authorized that every year of service in the campaign in Spain would count double.
-Though the number of losses on the French side was large (2400 killed and wounded), the Dutch brigade only lost seven killed and 37 wounded.
+The Spanish lost ten standards and 26 guns, and thousands of their soldiers were taken prisoner of war.
+The Dutch hussars under Van Merlen (now in charge of the Dutch cavalry), took part in the pursuit and captured a great number of Spanish carts and mules.
+King Louis was so pleased with the Dutch contribution to the victory that he authorized that every year of service in the campaign in Spain would count double.
+Though the number of losses on the French side was large (2,400 killed and wounded), the Dutch Brigade only lost seven killed and 37 wounded.